casual-simulation/aux-cli/README.md

 A tool that creates a complete backup image of your RaspberryPi with options to Shrink/Zip/Move/Upload it wherever you choose.

 OPTIONS:
 -f    --filename STRING       Specify a filename to use.
-Default: auxstretch-bkp.img -m    --mountpoint STRING     Specify a mount point for your local storage device.
+Default: ${hostn}-bkp.img -m    --mountpoint STRING     Specify a mount point for your local storage device.
 Default: /mnt/usbstorage -s    --storage STRING        Specify a local storage device to backup to.
 The script will try to find one if unspecified.
 -l    --log STRING            Specify a location to output the log to.
 Default: /var/log/pi.backup.log